Kreisau Circle: 20 July 1944 attempt and executions

-On 20 July 1944 a group of dissidents attempted to assassinate Hitler with a bomb and failed.
+On 20 July 1944, a group of dissidents attempted to assassinate Hitler with a bomb and failed.
 Claus von Stauffenberg, cousin of Peter Yorck, was among the leading figures in this attempt to create "Day-X".
 However, the bombing only injured Hitler and led to a series of arrests.
 Peter Yorck was arrested and executed on 8 August 1944 for his involvement.
 Although Moltke himself was not involved, his close association with Yorck proved fatal as he was also executed on 23 January 1945.
 These arrests and executions signaled the formal end of the activities of the Kreisau Circle.

 Legacy

-When "X-day" finally came in May 1945, none of the Kreisau Circle's proposals for Germany's future were implemented.
-Although their plans never came to fruition, the legacy of resistance established by the Kreisau Circle still remains important.
-The members of Kreisau came together, despite their individual differences, to fashion a Germany which was democratic, anti-racist, and internationalist.
-Those at the Kreisau Circle committed treason and sacrificed their lives for their belief of a fairer society where opposition was heard, and that if heard together these voices could fashion a better world.
-They were idealists in a totalitarian regime which threatened to extinguish any trace of resistance.
+By May 1945, none of the measures established by the Kreisau Circle for Germany's democratisation, de-Nazification, disestablishment of racism, and internationalisation were implemented.
+Instead, Nazi Germany came under the Allies control rather than transitioning under their planned leadership.

 Many of the surviving members of the circle continued to remain active after the war.
 For example, Marion Yorck received a judgeship in Berlin and Rosemarie Reichwein began her own physical therapy clinic.
 In addition, Freya von Moltke transformed the Kreisau estate into the Krzyzowa Foundation for Mutual Understanding in Europe on 10 July 1990.
-This foundation bases its work on the principles of the Kreisau Circle, and continues to look towards developing understanding between persons from different social, political, and cultural backgrounds.
+The foundation inspired its work based off the Kreisau Circle, with aims to develop a relationship between individuals from different social, political, and cultural backgrounds.